Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/_index.md

 title: "Transfer CFT: Install, update, upgrade or migrate"
 linkTitle: "Installation (allOS)"
 weight: 60
---- The Transfer CFT installation and migration documentation provides instructions for installing, upgrading, migrating, and deploying your {{< TransferCFT/axwayvariablesComponentShortName  >}}, and includes the following information:
+---The Transfer CFT installation and migration documentation provides instructions for installing, upgrading, migrating, and deploying your {{< TransferCFT/axwayvariablesComponentShortName  >}}, and includes the following information:

 - How to prepare for installation
 - How to install